HRNowak/cruise-reviews/README.md

 ### Scraper

-The first stage of this project consisted of scraping over 9,000 reviews from TripAdvisor.
+During the first stage of this project I scraped over 9,000 reviews from TripAdvisor.
 This website is particularly challenging to scrape due to, among other reasons:
 - the limited number of reviews per page
-- the variety and inconsistency of elements included in every review (meta data)
+- the variety and inconsistency of elements included in every review (metadata)
-- the need to interact with every page to expand the content of every review and to filter out other languages
+- the need to expand the content of every page and filter out other languages
-- the speed of the page to respond to this interactions.
+- the speed of the page to respond to these interactions.
-In order to overcome this, I created a class to streamline the whole process with a robust code.
-The objects belong to this class have the ability to keep track of any progress done and stop the process whenever needed without losing information.
-All progress can be easily stored on the hard drive and scraping can be resumed at a later time.
+To overcome this, I created a class to streamline the whole process with a robust code.
+I used a combination of Selenium and BeautifulSoup to interact with the control buttons of the website and retrieve data swiftly.
+I also included a progress tracker to be able to stop and resume the scraping whenever I needed.

 ### Classifier

-The approach taken cosisted of testing different NLP techniques (sentiment analysis, tf-idf, term frequencies and word counts) and various classifying algorithms, including:
+The approach consisted of testing different NLP techniques (sentiment analysis, tf-idf, term frequencies and word counts) and various classifying algorithms, including:
 - KNeighbours
 - Logistic Regression
 - Decision Trees